Saubhagya300/Super-Store-Sales-Dashboard/README.md

 Power Bi Dashboard
 Hi Everyone,
-I have created this Advance interactive Super Store Sales Analytics dashboard using powerbi
+I have created this Advance interactive Super Store Sales Analytics dashboard using powerbi ⭕ Objective:
+To contribute to the success of a business by utilizing data analysis techniques, specifically focusing on time series analysis, to provide valuable insights and accurate sales Forecasting.

 🔑 Incorporated Data Analysis Technique
 1- Map visualization using Power bi